 Her popular song, “Octopus (Slippery Fish),” was published in 2013 as a children’s board book, titled “Slippery Fish in Hawai’i.”

 Charlotte is often accompanied by her son, Matt Diamond, who is launching his own career in family music.
-Matt and Charlotte are presently working on a new CD, “Diamonds by the Sea,” to be released in the fall of 2015.
+In the fall of 2015, Matt and Charlotte released their new CD, “Diamonds by the Sea,” to rave reviews.

 Her latest CD, “24 Carrot Diamond – The Best of Charlotte Diamond”, features 24 of her best-known songs, recorded over the past 25 years.

-Charlotte was awarded the Queen’s Golden Jubilee Commemorative Medal “in recognition of her exemplary support of UNICEF,” and was also named a “Paul Harris Fellow” by the Rotary Foundation of Rotary International, “in appreciation of significant assistance given to the furtherance of better understanding and friendly relations among peoples of the world.”
+Charlotte was invested as a Member of the Order of Canada in Ottawa by the Governor General in August, 2018 “for her contributions as a children’s entertainer who, through song and music, helps to develop creativity and self-expression in youth.”
+In addition, she was awarded the Queen’s Golden Jubilee Commemorative Medal “in recognition of her exemplary support of UNICEF,” and was also named a “Paul Harris Fellow” by the Rotary Foundation of Rotary International, “in appreciation of significant assistance given to the furtherance of better understanding and friendly relations among peoples of the world.”

 For more information, please contact us.